github/docs/content/actions/creating-actions/dockerfile-support-for-github-actions.md

 The Docker `ENTRYPOINT` instruction has a _shell_ form and _exec_ form.
 The Docker `ENTRYPOINT` documentation recommends using the _exec_ form of the `ENTRYPOINT` instruction.
 For more information about _exec_ and _shell_ form, see the [ENTRYPOINT reference](https://docs.docker.com/engine/reference/builder/#entrypoint) in the Docker documentation.

+{% warning %}

+**Warning:** If you are using `WORKDIR` inside your Dockerfile, when specifying a path to your `entrypoint`, use the absolute path.
+The `WORKDIR` override will change the present working directory to `/github/workspace`, but the previous steps would be using the `WORKDIR` you specified in a Dockerfile.

+{% endwarning %}

 If you configure your container to use the _exec_ form of the `ENTRYPOINT` instruction, the `args` configured in the action's metadata file won't run in a command shell.
 If the action's `args` contain an environment variable, the variable will not be substituted.
 For example, using the following _exec_ format will not print the value stored in `$GITHUB_SHA`, but will instead print `"$GITHUB_SHA"`.

 ```dockerfile